rellpa/covitor_watch/Android Application/README.md

 #

 ## How this app work?
-In our embedded system (CoViTor Smartwatch), we using bluetooth serial (Bluetooth 2).
+In our embedded system (CoViTor Smartwatch), we use bluetooth serial (Bluetooth 2).
 So we can communicate using Bluetooth Socket from android.
-Basically, to use bluetooth communication to embedded systems is to use an outputstream to send data and an inputstream to get data.
-We just have to manage how both of them can work to form a useful application.
-For monitoring sequence, we use the way of asking when needed so embedded system not always send data.
-Firstly the app will send command that embedded system know what to send.
-After that embedded system will send sensor data to app, and app will parse byte data to string and integer for next process.
+Basically, using bluetooth serial communication to an embedded system is to use an outputstream to send data and an inputstream to get data.
+We just need to manage how the two work together to form a useful application.
+For the monitoring sequence, we use a query method when needed so that the embedded system does not always send data.
+First the application will send a command that the embedded system knows what to send.
+After that the embedded system will send sensor data to the application, and the application will parse the byte data into strings or integers for further processing.

 <p align="left">
   <img width="400" src="Demo App/Code1.jpg" />